Country star Mel Tillis recovering from digestive disease

 NASHVILLE, Tenn.
 (AP) — Country music star Mel Tillis is receiving home care following surgery and treatment for a digestive disease.

-Tillis’ publicist, Don Murry Grubbs, says in a statement that the 84-year-old star was hospitalized in Nashville a year ago with diverticulitis and later underwent colon surgery.
-Grubb says Tillis is recovering at his home in Ocala, Florida, “where he is being cared for by nurses as needed and continued physical therapy.”
+Tillis’ publicist, Don Murry Grubbs, says in a statement that the 84-year-old was hospitalized in Nashville a year ago with diverticulitis and later underwent colon surgery.
+Grubb says Tillis is recovering at his home in Ocala, Florida, “where he is being cared for by nurses as needed” and getting physical therapy.

-Grubbs says Tillis is trying to get stronger and that “vitals are good and his sense of humor is very much intact.”
+Grubbs says Tillis is trying to get stronger and that his “vitals are good and his sense of humor is very much intact.”

-Tillis is a member of the Country Music Hall of Fame and was awarded the National Medal of Arts by President Barack Obama in 2011.
+The singer-songwriter has penned hits for artists, including Kenny Rogers and Randy Travis.
+He’s also recorded dozens of top hits on his own, despite a stutter that doesn’t affect his singing voice.

 Most Read Stories